adrian-andersson/ModuleForge/docs/misc/Ramble_TestingExternalFileDependencies.md

 - Validators always get imported as nested modules
 - Put enums and classes at the top of the PSM1 root module
 - If you _really really_ want to make them available outside the module, load them in _scriptstoprocess_ instead
-- Probably avoid custom validators if your also exporting _DSC Resources_.
+- Probably avoid custom validators if you are also exporting _DSC Resources_.
 I don't know how that would go